-Pi-Ramesse, one of the greatest cities of in the Land of Pharaohs” was relocated from one place to another, in the second millennium BC, after Pharaoh Ramesses’s death.
+Pi-Ramesse, one of the greatest cities in the Land of Pharaohs” was relocated from one place to another, in the second millennium BC, after Pharaoh Ramesses’s death.

 They also found that many artifacts did not originate at the site of Tanis; they had to belong somewhere else.

 Two Egyptian scholars first connected the ancient Pi-Ramesse with Avaris, the capital of the Hyksos located only one kilometer south of Qantir.
-Their theory was first confirmed fifty years later during excavations led by Austrian Egyptologist Manfred Bietak of the University of Vienna, Austria.
+Their theory was first confirmed fifty years later during excavations led by Austrian Egyptologist Manfred Bietak at the University of Vienna, Austria.

 Presence Of Hittites and Mycenaeans